actiontech/dtle/docs/CONFIGURATION.md

 ## General Configuration

-worker_count:
-batch:
+Udup has a few options you can configure under the `General Configuration` section of the config.

+region:Name of the region the Udup agent will be a member of.
+By default this value is set to "global". datacenter:The name of the datacenter this Udup agent is a member of.
+By default this is set to "dc1". server:Enable server mode for the agent. http_addr:The `address` and port of the Udup HTTP agent bind_addr:The address the agent will bind to for all of its various network services. start_join:Address of an agent to join at start time.
+rpc_port:

+## Nats Configuration

+The following config parameters are available for Nats:

 nats_addr:
-replicate_do_db:
-replicate_do_table:

-Udup has a few options you can configure under the `replicate_do_table` section of the config.
-db_name:
-tbl_name:

-## Extractor Configuration

-The following config parameters are available for extractor:

-enabled:
-server_id:
-conn_cfg:
+nats_store_type:
+nats_file_store_dir:

-## Applier Configuration
+## Consul Configuration

-The following config parameters available for applier.
+The following config parameters available for Consul.

-enabled:
-conn_cfg:

-## Connection Configuration

-Udup has a few options you can configure under the `conn_cfg` section of the config.

-host:
-port:
-user:
-password:
+addrs:The address to the Consul agent server_auto_join:Enabling the server to bootstrap using Consul. client_auto_join:Enabling the client to bootstrap using Consul.